wesley974/mailserver/install/README.md

 Send the system mail to the first administrator.

 ### checksum_conf.sh
-Create SHA256 file, that contains the config files checksum.
+Generate SHA256 file, that contains the config files checksum.